 Over the last couple of weeks, amid the wave of talented Mexican Street Artists that have hit London, we have seen a couple of superb collaborations and several solo paste-up works from Mexican Street Artist Mazatl.
 Mazatl lives in Mexico City where he is a member of several collectives focused on seeking social, political and environmental justice.
 To this end his art is inspired by the work individuals and collectives do in order to shake off the noose around our necks.

 This work in New North Place, Shoreditch is a collaboration between Mazatl and fellow Mexican artist Fusca, with Mazatl creating the grey-scale boar creature and Fusca creating the primitive female character it is entwined with.
-This work was put up with support from Global Street Art.

 The superb finished collaboration between Stinkfish and Mazatl completed last Sunday, and was put up with support from The Hidden Streets Of London.